flopezag/fiware-tsc-dashboard/README.md

 for historical analysis in order to evaluate the use of the different components.

 These scripts were developed in order to facilitate the activities in the FIWARE Technical Steering Committee.
-The purpose is generate automatically a google excel file in which we show the use of the different Generic Enablers that are available in FIWARE.
+The purpose is to generate automatically a Google Spreadsheet file in which we show the use of the different Generic Enablers that are available in FIWARE.

-These scripts were originally develop by Manuel Escriche from Telefónica I+D and now is maintained by me.
+These scripts were originally developed by Manuel Escriche from Telefónica I+D and now is maintained by me.
 I just try to cover python style reorganize content to separate the scripts and generate a separate project for it.
 Eventually, I generate a proper project to allow the continue execution of the component every day and describe how to install the component.

 ## Build and Install